IntentSoftware/docs/articles/how-to-guides/decorate-a-template/decorate-a-template.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-decorator.mp4"></video></p>

 >[!NOTE]
->Make sure to Run the Software Factory as this will generate the Decorator as well as the Contract for the Template.
+>Make sure to Run the Software Factory Execution as this will generate the Decorator as well as the Contract for the Template.
 >
 >![Software Factory Run](images/software-factory-execution-staging.png)